ValeriiaMukhina/internship-winstars-ai/Task1_Image_Classification/README.md

 The CNNs in this kernel follow LeNet5's design with the following improvements:

-Two stacked 3x3 filters replace the single 5x5 filters.
-These become nonlinear 5x5 convolutions A convolution with stride 2 replaces pooling layers.
+- Two stacked 3x3 filters replace the single 5x5 filters.
+These become nonlinear 5x5 convolutions
+- A convolution with stride 2 replaces pooling layers.
 These become learnable pooling layers.
-ReLU activation replaces sigmoid.
-Batch normalization is added Dropout is added More feature maps (channels) are added
+- ReLU activation replaces sigmoid.
+- Batch normalization is added
+- Dropout is added More feature maps (channels) are added Given Architecture Explanation
-Given Architecture Explanation Input size: 28x28 (which corresponds to 784 flattened, but we keep it as a 2D tensor) First block: 32C3-32C3-32C5S2 32 Conv filters (3x3) 32 Conv filters (3x3) 32 Conv filters (5x5, stride=2, same padding) Second block: 64C3-64C3-64C5S2 64 Conv filters (3x3) 64 Conv filters (3x3) 64 Conv filters (5x5, stride=2, same padding) Fully connected layers: 128 - 10 Other features: Batch Normalization after each convolution Dropout (40%) after pooling layers Activation function: ReLU Output activation: Softmax (handled in loss function)
+- Input size: 28x28 (which corresponds to 784 flattened, but we keep it as a 2D tensor)
+- First block: 32C3-32C3-32C5S2 32 Conv filters (3x3) 32 Conv filters (3x3) 32 Conv filters (5x5, stride=2, same padding)
+- Second block: 64C3-64C3-64C5S2 64 Conv filters (3x3) 64 Conv filters (3x3) 64 Conv filters (5x5, stride=2, same padding)
+- Fully connected layers: 128 - 10
 ### Wrapper Class

 The `MnistClassifier` class instantiates the appropriate implementation based on the algorithm name provided at initialization.
 It exposes the same train and predict methods as defined in the interface.